Mano Solo: In the Garden

 In 2006, Mano Solo did not renew his contract with his label, Warner.
 He self-produced his new album In the Garden, announced for March 2007.
 He offered this record by subscription sale starting on 18 September 2006 : and every month after, subscribers get access to new material (songs or videos).
 The subscription fee goes towards the album's promotional costs.

 Other works

 Parallel to his singing career, Solo developed other talents, including art.
 He designed the covers of some of his albums.
 He founded his own publishing imprint (La Marmaille Nue), which released two of his own books: a poetry anthology, Je suis là ("I am here") (1995), and a novel, Joseph sous la pluie ("Joseph in the rain") (1996).

 From 2001, Solo became very interested in the Internet; he created and developed his own website around his artistic, social, and political interests, while encouraging his visitors to be creative themselves.

 Death

 Solo had been HIV positive for years secondary to his youthful drug use.
-He was rushed to hospital after a concert in Paris on 12 November 2009.
+He was rushed to the hospital after a concert in Paris on 12 November 2009.
 There he died at the age of 46 on 10 January 2010, due to his illness.
 He is buried at the Père Lachaise cemetery in Paris.